somefunAgba/autosgm/README.md

 - **Moment estimation** ( that is Adaptive Moment Estimation **Adam**) of the gradient's moment and **Partial-correlation estimators** are part of optimal iteration-dependent *learning rate* functions.

-- Smoothing the gradient via the **first-order lowpass filter** is approximately smoothing the loss function, so its primary function is regularization not acceleration.
+- Smoothing the gradient via the **first-order lowpass filter** is approximately smoothing the loss function, suggesting that its primary function is regularization not acceleration.

-- In general, under a first-order filtering of the gradient, and choice of an iteration-dependent learning rate, the <a href="https://somefunagba.github.io/learning_dynamics" target="_blank">**stochastic gradient learning dynamics**</a> is that of a **first-order linear time (iteration) varying (LTV) filter** in the parameter-change level.
+- In general, under a first-order filtering of the gradient, and choice of an iteration-dependent learning rate, the <a href="https://somefunagba.github.io/learning_dynamics" target="_blank">**stochastic gradient learning dynamics**</a> is that of a **first-order linear time (iteration) varying (LTV) filter** with respect to the parameter-change or step level.

-- Characterize **stability** properties of the stochastic gradient learning dynamics.
+- Characterize the **stability** properties of the stochastic gradient learning dynamics.

 - Both **standard** weight-decay and **decoupled** weight-decay are **coupled damping** terms in the parameter-change level.